The Trump Administration exempts new nuclear reactors from environmental review

 "I think that there's a need for public participation, particularly for public acceptance," he said.
 But he added, "the public just writing comments on an [Environmental Impact Statement] that ultimately would get rejected doesn't help the public have a voice in any way that would shape any outcome."

-The Energy Department did not respond to NPR's request for comment about the new exclusion, but in its Federal Register notice and an accompanying written record of support, it said that such reviews were unnecessary.
+The Energy Department said in its Federal Register notice and an accompanying written record of support that such reviews were unnecessary.
 The new reactors have "key attributes such as safety features, fuel type, and fission product inventory that limit adverse consequences from releases of radioactive or hazardous material from construction, operation, and decommissioning," according to the notice.

 Lyman said that he vehemently disagreed with that assessment.